Aditya-132/custom_memset/README.md

 - If QEMU fails to execute the binary, ensure that `qemu-riscv64` is installed and correctly configured.
 - For permission issues, try running `export PATH=/opt/riscv64-gnu/bin:$PATH` again.

-## Contributing
-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-1. Fork the repository.
-2. Create a new branch.
-3. Make your changes.
-4. Submit a pull request.

 ## License
 This project is licensed under the MIT License.